 Jones, A.M., Punia, M., Young, S., Chase Huegli, C., and Zidenberg-Cherr, S. (2013) Training Needs of Personnel Employed in Programs Participating in the National School Lunch Program in California.
 Journal of Child Nutrition and Management, 37 (1).

 In March 2012, the TENA committee made its final recommendations, available at SNP TENA Committee Recommendations, to address the unmet needs.
-For details, see the California's School Nutrition Personnel: Training and Education Needs Assessement (PDF; 4MB) report.
+To receive a copy of the recommendations, see the contanct information below.

 For more information or if you have questions, please contact Mandeep Punia, Nutrition Education Consultant, by e-mail at email@example.com or by phone at 916-323-6037.